emmonmoses/digimedia/README.md

 # DigiMedia
-A simple and clean WordPress theme based on the DigiMedia HTML5 template:
+A simple and clean WordPress theme based on the DigiMedia HTML5 template courtesy of https://templatemo.com/

 # Key Features
 Bootstrap 5,